w4111/w4111.github.io/syllabus.md

 ## W4111 Syllabus

 The goal of this class is two-fold.
 First, to introduce you to core database concepts (e.g., data modeling, logical design, SQL) so that you too can build a billion dollar application.
-Second, to teach enough about database engine internals (e.g., physical database design, query optimization, transaction processing) so you have a good sense of why queries may be running slowly/incorrectly.
+Second, to teach enough about database engine internals (e.g., physical database design, query optimization, transaction processing) so you can make good decisions when using a DBMS and debugging slow/incorrect queries.

 Along the way, we will point out connections with modern data systems and data engineering concepts in industry, as the field is moving quickly.

+At the completion of this course, the student should be able to

+* Perform rapid data modeling using ER diagrams
+* Design proper database schemas using database tables, normal forms, and constraints
+* Express queries using relational algebra
+* Manage and query data using SQL
+* Find common data errors
+* Identify common database security flaws and mechanism
+* Understand the process of cost-based query optimization
+* Understand the basics of transactions and correct data recovery

 Course website: [http://w4111.github.io/](http://w4111.github.io/)

+### Waitlist

+This course waitlist prioritizes students in the Computer Science department, and is managed by the student services staff.
+The instructor does not manage the waitlist.

 ### Format

 Class meets once a week for ~3 hours

 * There will be a break in the middle of each lecture
-* All lectures will be delivered live.
-The first 2 weeks will be virtual (Zoom-only).
-In-person will resume based on University guidance.
+* All lectures will be delivered live.  <!--The first 2 weeks will be virtual (Zoom-only).
+In-person will resume based on University guidance.-->
-* All zoom recordings will be on Courseworks.
+* Recorded lectures will be on Courseworks.
 * Attending lectures live is not required.
 It is encouraged and will give you the change to participate in discussions, practice problems, etc.
 * Webcams and mics are not required, though encouraged.
 * We will use Ed (rather than courseworks) for discussions.